linode/docs/docs/security/ssl/obtain-a-commercially-signed-tls-certificate.md

 3. After a few days, the signed certificate will be available for you to download and install into your server.

-If you intend to use your TLS certificate with Apache or NGINX, see our guides: ****

 ## Prepare a Chained SSL Certificate

-In some cases, CAs have not submitted a Trusted Root CA certificate to some or all browser vendors.
-Because of this, you can choose to *chain* roots for certificates to be trusted by web browsers.
+Many CAs will issue certificates from an intermediate authority, which must be combined with the root certificate.
 If you receive several files from your CA ending with `.crt` (collectively referred to as a "chained SSL certificate"), they must be linked into one file, in a specific order, to ensure full compatibility with most browsers.
 The example below uses a chained SSL certificate that was signed by Comodo.

-To combine the individual certificates into one:
+To combine the individual certificates:

     cat example.com.crt COMODORSADomainValidationSecureServerCA.crt  COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt > www.mydomain.com.crt